rafd/LearnYouSomeWeb/content/02-static-website/intro.md

 Chapter 00: Introduction
 ------------------------

 A static website can be created using three basic tools: HTML, CSS, and Javascript.
+Let's cover a brief overview, each will be covered in more detail in following chapters.

 ### HTML